lacclab/OneStop-Eye-Movements/_sources/preprocessing_analyses.md.txt

 # Preproccessing and Reproducing Analyses

-Preproccessing and Reproducing Analyses in the paper "OneStop: A 360-Participant English Eye-Tracking Dataset with Different Reading Regimes":
+Preproccessing and reproducing analyses in the paper "OneStop: A 360-Participant English Eye-Tracking Dataset with Different Reading Regimes":

-The preprocess steps can be found in `src/process_sr_report.py` and `compute session summary.py`.

-The analyses in the OneStop paper can be reproduced by running `src/analyses.ipynb`.

 ## Environment Setup